antrea-io/antrea/docs/network-policy.md

   to simulate the behavior of IPBlock field with `cidr` and `except` set.
 - Rules assume the priority in which they are written. i.e. rule set at top takes precedence over a rule set below it.

+## Notes

+- The v1alpha1 CNP CRD supports up to 10000 unique priority at policy level.
+In order to reduce churn in the agent, it is recommended to set the priority within the range 1 to 100.